 Put in a service request for connection to the following via our Navigators:

-• The Research Collaboration Team (RC Team) offers consulting services to assist in building research teams, connecting collaborators, and promoting sustained involvement of diverse stakeholders and community members in clinical and translational science from study concept to the dissemination of results.
+- The Research Collaboration Team (RC Team) can assist in building research teams, connecting collaborators, and promoting sustained involvement of community members in clinical and translational science from study concept to the dissemination of results.

 Submit funding application.